Completion of the mixed unit interval graphs hierarchy: Our results

-\FloatBarrier Indeed, \autoref{unique_K1,4*_lemma} specifies that the two copies of $K_{1,4}^*$ must be represented, up to symmetry, as in \autoref{unique_K1,4*}.
-Since there is a path between $e$ and $v$, which is vertex-disjoint $d$ and $u$, the two interval representations must be symmetrical, hence the need for the two types of semi-closed intervals.\\
+\begin{proof} First, we justify the fact that the classes $\mathcal{B}$, $\mathcal{B'}$ and $\mathcal{B''}$ are forbidden.
+This is because the graphs in these classes contain the pattern induced by the vertices $a,b,c,d,e,u,v,w,y,z$.
+Indeed, \autoref{unique_K1,4*_lemma} specifies that the two copies of $K_{1,4}^*$ these vertices form must be represented, up to symmetry, as in \autoref{unique_K1,4*}.
+Since there is a path between $e$ and $v$, which is vertex-disjoint from $d$ and $u$, the two interval representations must be symmetrical, hence the need for the two types of semi-closed intervals.